mdwagner/next-great-idea/README.md

 $ npx task fa:genesis
 ```

-### Container Notes
-- `git` might not work that well inside the container (errors, etc.), so it's recommended to do any `git` commands outside of the container.

 ## Contributing
 This project uses [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).
 Usage is up to developer discretion.
 We only ask you follow these conventions:
 - commit prefix is lowercase `<type>[optional scope]`